Mtik333/pracaInzynierska/README.md

 0.2.0 - 16.07.2017__
 Implemented Core-CT and Core-DDM algorithms for finding core in provided dataset
 - time elapsed for execution of each algorithms might be calculated to choose the better one
-- still not working on graphical side, probably something will change after the last algorithm will be implemented
+- still not working on graphical side, probably something will change after the last algorithm will b implemented

+0.2.1 - 23.07-2017__
+Worked a bit on the interface, finally there's a kind of graph with edges and nodes However, algorithm functionality is still to be anchored to the graphical interface, next week maybe
+- nodes are movable and so edges
+- right-clicking on edge will show amount of pheromone on the edge
+- right-clicking on node will show number of ants on the edge
+- more buttons prepared for future work on the GUI